 Exercise not only helps you to process the information you’ve just learnt but it can also help you to generate new ideas and work through problems if you’re stuck.

-A recent study at Stanford University found that walking (as opposed to sitting) increased creative outputs by 60%.
-The researchers concluded that if you need to come up with new creative ideas, then do yourself a favour and incorporate walks into your day.
+A study at Stanford University found that walking (as opposed to sitting) increased creative outputs by 60%.
+The researchers concluded that if you need to come up with new creative ideas, then you should incorporate walks into your day.

 2. Don’t compare

 It’s best not to compare.
-Usually when you compare your grades, looks or circumstances to others, you just end up feeling bad.
+Usually when you compare your grades, looks or circumstances to others, you just end up feeling bad (I know I do).

 Instead you want to aim to focus on your own performance and progress.
-As Sonya Lyubomirsky states –
+As happiness researcher Sonya Lyubomirsky states:

 Does your list of things to do feel like it never ends?

-Having too many things to do over the course of the day can weigh heavily on your mind and leave you feeling scattered.
+Having too many things to do over the course of the day can weigh heavily on your mind and leave you feeling overwhelmed.

-Now I’m not saying you shouldn’t be ambitious but if you have a huge list that is impossible to get through you’re only going to feel frustrated at the end of the day.
+Now I’m not saying you shouldn’t be ambitious and aim high.
+But if you have a huge to-do list that feels impossible to get through, you’re going to feel frustrated and demoralised at the end of the day.
 You also run the risk of spreading your attention too thin.

-3 things helps to focus your mind on what matters most and increases your chances of feeling a sense of satisfaction and accomplishment at the end of each day.
+Having just 3 things to do on your list can help you to focus your mind on what matters most.
+It also increases the likelihood that you’ll feel a sense of satisfaction and accomplishment at the end of each day.

 4. Practice Gratitude